ALuesink/Trend_Analysis_tool/README.md

 At the same time, when there are quality parameters added to one of the files, these new parameters also need to be added to the script.

 #### New sequencer
-* config.py: add the new sequencer to the list Sequencers
 * R-script: add the new sequencer with a corresponding colour and shape

 #### New parameters